Siddhesh2811/SteelEye-Intership-Task/README.md

-# Data Engineering Assignment (SteelEye Internship Assignment)
+# Data Engineering Assignment (SteelEye Internship)

 This repository is created as a submission of my assignment for the role of Data Engineer Intern at SteelEye.